Hushhhy/minitalk/README.md

 ![cover](assets/cover.png)

-*This project has been created as part of the 42 curriculum by carpe.*
+*This project has been created as part of the 42 curriculum by acarpent.*

 <p align="center">
   <img src="assets/minitalkm.png" alt="Minitalk Badge">